Weddings & Vow

 Do I need a permit for my wedding?

 No. At this time, no permits are needed.
-However, if this should ever change, whether it be by the city or county, the couple whether contracted or not will be responsible for any costs.
-We have been providing Cocoa Beach Weddings and other cities in Brevard County for almost 14 years.
+However, if this should ever change, whether it be by the city or county, the couple whether already contracted or not will be responsible for any costs.
+We have been providing Cocoa Beach Weddings and other cities in Brevard County for over 15 years.
 This has never been a topic.
 If it were implemented, our best guess would be that it wouldn’t cost much.
 But that is just a guess.

 Where does my engagement ring go?